 b.
 Not create bigger problems than the one you are attempting to remedy.

-Which was exactly the problem with teacher evaluation reform.
 We’re always going to have some teachers who shouldn’t be in the classroom.
 The question is what do you do about it?
 As we’ve seen, devising a solution that solves the problem without creating worse ones is easier said than done.

 It comes down to this: Is trying a solution worth the risk of making things worse, especially when history shows us that there’s a damn good chance that the solution is going to make things worse?